ubuntu-mate/ubuntu-mate.org/blog/20191018-ubuntu-mate-eoan.md

 <img src="/gallery/blog/mate-optimus-19.10.1.png" alt="MATE Optimus" /><br />
 </div>

-Now the nvidia 435 drivers are in Ubuntu 19.10 I have given MATE Optimus an update.
-I've added support for NVIDIA On-Demand and will now prompt users to log out when switching GPUs profile.
+Now the NVIDIA 435 drivers are in Ubuntu 19.10, I have given MATE Optimus an update.
+I've added support for NVIDIA On-Demand and will now prompt users to log out when switching the GPU's profile.
 MATE, XFCE, Budgie, Cinnamon, GNOME, KDE and LXQt are all supported.
 Wrappers, called `offload-glx` & `offload-vulkan` can be used to easily offload games/apps to the PRIME renderer. **I am also delighted to see Ubuntu Budgie 19.10 are also shipping MATE Optimus!**

 ### ISO optimisations

-In order to squeeze those ~115MB of nvidia drivers on the ISO while keeping the ISO at ~2GB required some optimisation.
+In order to squeeze those ~115MB of NVIDIA drivers on the ISO while keeping the ISO at ~2GB required some optimisation.
 Certainly switching to Evolution helped a bit.
 We've also **dropped Brasero from the default installed applications** because optical media burning is not a widespread use case